 YOUTH ADVISORY COUNCIL

-The National Public Housing Museum's Youth Advisory Council (YAC) serves thirteen in-school youth, ages 14-21, who are current Chicago public housing residents.
-The youth represent communities across Chicago, including Dearborn Homes, Trumbull Park Homes, State way Gardens, and Harold Ickes Homes.
-The youth of the YAC are an integral part of the Museum and an essential part of the mission of the Museum to support and foster the communities of Chicago.
+The Youth Advisory Council (YAC) served thirteen in-school youth, ages 14-21, who grew up in Chicago public housing.
+The youth represented communities across Chicago, including Dearborn Homes, Trumbull Park Homes, State way Gardens, and Harold Ickes Homes.
+The youth of the YAC were an integral part of the founding of the Museum.
+We are excited to soon announce the new ways in which youth will continue to play an essential part of the mission of the Museum.

 Savannah Wright, the Secretary of the YAC, and an NPHM intern, put together the slideshow below about her memories of Stateway Gardens for the American Insitute of Architects (AIA) tour and for a visit she, Salyndrea Jones, YAC President and NPHM intern, and Camille Acker, Programs and Development Associate made to Columbia College for their high school journalism program, Summerlinks.